 Stake your claim on metaverse real estate or upgrade your equipment in The Sandbox, one of the most popular metaverse projects.
-The platform uses SAND to fund purchases, an Ethereum-based token trading on Binance, Gemini, and Uniswap.
+The platform uses SAND to fund purchases, an Ethereum-based token trading on Gemini and Uniswap.

 Explore an AI-powered metaverse with virtual companions you customize.
 SENSO, Sensorium’s in-game currency allows you to buy event tickets, upgrade your virtual being, and access exclusive activities.

 Powered by the speedy Solana network and Unreal Engine 5, a leading 3D rendering engine, Star Atlas is already making waves due to its vivid environment, despite being pre-alpha.
 In-game purchases range from land and structures to graphic novels.
 Star Atlas uses ATLAS tokens for trading whereas the POLIS token enables users to vote on governance proposals.